What Major Decisions Are CEOs Making in 2019?

 A company’s brand is now as important for attracting great talent as it is for attracting clients.
 Marketing resources are being shared with human resources to provide communications, advertising, and public relations opportunities to show potential employees, “This is the best place to work.”

 A company’s marketplace is now expanded to the talent it wants to attract, not just the potential client base.
-Marketing is being leveraged for internal and external communications to provide consistency of brand and messaging.
+Businesses are leveraging marketing for internal and external communications to provide consistency of brand and messaging.
 A client of Cerius’ rebranded with both their clients and employees in mind.
 Their new brand became so known with potential talent that one of the questions asked during interviews is about the ‘company uniform’.
-Employees couldn’t wait to get their company branded socks, belt, or tie.
+Employees couldn’t wait to receive their company branded socks, belt, or tie.

 A CEOs Work Model for 2019 and Beyond—From Job Descriptions to Outcome-Based